Question: What is Mascarpone Cheese?

 Mascarpone should have a very smooth texture with no lumps or graininess.
-The flavor should be milky and lightly sweet.
+The flavor should be milky and slightly sweet, sometimes with a tangy finish.
 It tends to go bad quickly, so use an open container of mascarpone within a few days.

 Cooking with Mascarpone